-- Positivity Developing the ability to encourage others, ask for help, and be welcoming and inclusive to others. - Respect Listening and respecting others' abilities, and being polite, patient, and illustrating good manners. - Integrity Demonstrating high levels of honesty, appropriate behavior, and standing up for others. - Determination Participating actively, meeting deadlines, and sharing responsibility. - Empathy Showing support to others.
+Positivity - Developing the ability to encourage others, ask for help, and be welcoming and inclusive to others.

+Respect - Listening and respecting others' abilities, and being polite, patient, and illustrating good manners.

+Integrity - Demonstrating high levels of honesty, appropriate behavior, and standing up for others.

+Dedication - Inspiring the ability to participate actively, complete work on time, and share responsibility.

+Excellence - Modeling positive behaviors, being a leader, and being open to trying new things.

-COLEBROOK ACADEMY & ELEMENTARY SCHOOL
+COLEBROOK ACADEMY